Enterprise / Corporate Deployment How-To for IT Administrators

 Grant admin consent

-Granting admin consent tells Microsoft Entra ID:
+Granting admin consent tells Microsoft:

 “This application is approved to read basic identity information for users in our organization.”